 The medical community and health officials simply can’t allow vaccines to sit unused in warehouses, red tape, and differing rules between states to slow the rollout, or those patients paying the highest price, the most vulnerable seniors and minorities in our society, to stand in the shadows, waiting.
 No one has enough information to decide which vaccine is truly the best and whether or not you should self-select among them.
 But one fact is certain, these are extraordinarily effective vaccines, and any one of these vaccines is far better than getting none.

+I hope this COVID Vaccine 101 for Seniors was helpful.
 As more data is available, I will post updates.
 Please check back.

 Please visit the articles below for more information on the Lafayette Covid-19 Vaccination drive in which almost 500 local seniors were vaccinated.